iisec-suzaki/optee-ra/README.md

-This document explains how to set up the OP-TEE Remote Attestation and VERAISON Verification using Docker containers.
+This document explains how to set up the [OP-TEE](https://github.com/OP-TEE/optee_os) Remote Attestation and [VERAISON](https://github.com/veraison) Verification using Docker containers.
-It can run on Rasperry Pi 3 with OP-TEE too.
+It can run on Rasperry Pi 3  (Arm Cortex-A TrustZone).

 The following figure shows the steps for provisioning (0), remote attestation (1)-(5), and secure communication (6).
 ![](OPTEE-RA.png)